Home » Combining Wheat Berries for the Best Bread

 Which Wheat Berry for What??

-Hard White Wheat berries are what I like to think of as the universal berry.
+Hard White Berries are what I like to think of as the universal berry.
 They grind into a light and airy flour and make bread that is just that.
 They do not lend a lot of flavor, but, the texture and airiness is great.

 Hard Red Wheat berries are great for adding flavor to the bread.
 They grind into a darker, more dense flour.
 Using 100 percent hard red wheat will result in a dark, somewhat dense bread.